skywalkgame/blog-post/content/docs/spring24/22_/_index.md

 ## 3. Model architecture
 Larimar consists of three main components: encoder, decoder, and adaptive memory.
+They are combined to pre-trained LLM to provide efficient and accurate updating of knowledge.

 1) Encoder: Transforms the input into a latent vector
 2) Decoder: Generates an answer to the question conditioned on the memory
 3) Memory: Stores episodes in encoded form